arthurBricq/minimal_blockchain/README.md

 - Orphan blocks : on my machine they are very common.
 The basic behavior is also unit-tested, but also here they are not well handled and sometimes you end up with an orphan block that sticks forever.

 - Downloading the chain from other workers when a new worker connects.
 I still haven't implemented it, spending too much time debugging the divergence issue. **So when you run the setup, you have to start all you workers in the first 10 seconds**.

+# Files

+The project contains 3 executables (described in the getting started).

+The shared library includes:

+- `block.rs`: implementation of one block
+- `blockchain.rs`: implementation of the blockchain, in charge of keeping track of the different chains formed so far and always knowing which is the **main chain**
+- `mining.rs`: the async function to find the nonce that solves the problem.
+- `simple_transaction.rs`: description of each transaction.
+It's just plain utf8 text.

+Finally, all the async logic is dispatched as follows.

+- server-side
+    - `server.rs`: the centralized transaction server
+- worker-side
+    - `main_worker.rs` is the async worker in charge of mining transactions, it is where everything is coordinated.
+    - `p2p_network.rs`: in charge of setting up the `libp2p.rs` communcation and to handle it throughout the life of the workers.

 # Resources